One of the questions we get asked all the time is: How do I evaluate properties and choose a property that will make a great investment?

-Enrique Jevons, the regional director for Mynd in Washington state, has a lot of experience in this area, so we asked him to share some of his expertise with investors like you.
+Enrique Jevons, the head of our Seattle Property Management team, has a lot of experience in this area, as well as multiple other markets across the U.S., so we asked him to share some of his expertise with investors like you.
 Enrique isn’t only a professional property manager.
 He’s also an investor.
 He owns a lot of properties personally.
 So, he has some personal and professional experience to share today.

 Real Estate Success Strategies